Restorative justice: Difference from other approaches

 Others, however, have argued that there are several similarities between restorative justice and traditional criminal justice and that some cases of restorative justice constitute punishment from the perspectives of some positions on what punishment is.

 Restorative justice is also different from the adversarial legal process or that of civil litigation.

 As Braithwaite writes, "Court-annexed ADR (alternative dispute resolution) and restorative justice could not be philosophically further apart."
 While the former seeks to address only legally relevant issues and to protect both parties' rights, restorative justice aims at "expanding the issues beyond those that are legally relevant, especially into underlying relationships."

 History

 History of the term

 The phrase "restorative justice" has appeared in written sources since the first half of the nineteenth century.
+In fact, Gavrielides argued that the term restorative justice (επανορθωτικόν δίκαιον) was coined by Aristotle.
+According to Aristotle, restorative justice aims to restore αγαθά (goods) to individuals.

 The modern usage of the term was introduced by Albert Eglash, who in 1977 described three different approaches to justice: